 moisture loss, they can last up to one week.
 Lychees can also be frozen, skin on, in sealed plastic bags.

 While frozen, then skinned, they taste like lychee sorbet.

 At room temperature, after a few days, the skin turns brown, brittle and hard, and the flesh dries,

 shrivels, and develops a musky, but still edible, flavor.
 Various practices are used to dry lychees.

-with 2-8 leaflets.
+lance-shaped, smooth, glossy, leaflets.
 New leaves are light green or reddish.
-The tree provides dense shade.
+The tree provides dense

 Cultivars of Note:

 'Brewster' Large fruit with a large seed, best in taste tests.